 The acquisition of the Mandiana Project has been accounted for as an asset acquisition.
 Net identifiable liabilities assumed totalled \$188,290.
 Of the purchase consideration, \$2,001,276 was allocated to mineral property asset costs and \$188,290 to accounts payable.
-Additional transaction costs of \$5,127 were recorded as mineral property asset costs.
+Additional transaction costs of \$5,127 were included in the purchase consideration.